dustinpfister/blog_posts/_posts/js-document-body.md

 ## 6 - Attaching events and the body tag

 Another good thing to look into when it comes to the topic of the body tag and javaScript would be to experiment a little with [event attachment](/2019/01/16/js-event-listeners).
+The body tag may not be the base most point at which to attach and event handler, as it is also possible to attach handlers to document, and window objects.
+However this is something that should be explored further at one point or another, and maybe the body tag is a good place to start with this sort of thing.
+So then in this section I will be going over a few quick examples of event attachment and the body tag, as well as some additional topics that might pop up while I am at it.

 ### 6.1 - Basic event attachment to body with an on click event